anisvsc/finpal/README.md

 ---

-*Built with ❤️ using Next.js, Go, and Google Cloud/AI*
+*Built with ❤️ using Next.js, Go, and Google AI*